prototypingplanner/prototypingplanner.github.io/index.md

 *ProtoMapping* is a visualization struture that allows us to document the product development process and observe the use of prototyping strategies over time.

-In our paper: [From Idea to Production: A Retrospective and Longitudinal Case Study of Prototypes and Prototyping Strategies](https://asmedigitalcollection.asme.org/mechanicaldesign/article/142/3/031115/1066327/From-Idea-to-Production-A-Retrospective-and) we created a ProtoMap for the startup company PeeFence.
+In our paper [From Idea to Production: A Retrospective and Longitudinal Case Study of Prototypes and Prototyping Strategies](https://asmedigitalcollection.asme.org/mechanicaldesign/article/142/3/031115/1066327/From-Idea-to-Production-A-Retrospective-and), we created a ProtoMap for the startup company PeeFence.

 <a href="prototypingplanner.github.io/protomapping.html">Read more about the ProtoMap</a>